-We so built the circuit of the pulse generator of 60Hz.
-To replace the old ways.
-You may also be adapted to a backup set.
-When the power goes out.
-We do not have to waste time re-scheduling.
+We so built a 60 Hz pulse generator circuit, to replace the old circuit.
+Also, we may integrate it with a backup system.
+When the power goes out, we do not have to waste time recalibrating it again.

 Recommended: ECG simulator circuit using CD4521 and CD4017

-MM5369 High Precision 60Hz Generator MM5369
+MM5369 High Precision 60Hz oscillator

 Cr: Photo ElectronicStorm